ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

         http://127.0.0.1:8888/tree?token=b38528f4614743bdcac6e02c07cffabddd285007769d7d58
 ```

-## 5. Go to a browser and paste in the URL
+## 5. Open a browser to paste in the URL

 Copy and paste either url into your browser.
 For example: